MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/app-centric-management.md

 ## App access controls for apps before and after migration

-If you tenant had only Global permission policy and not any custom policies then the following changes are made to the settings after the migration.
+If your tenant had only Global permission policy and doesn't have any custom policies, then the following changes are made to the settings after the migration.

 | App access settings before migration | Settings after migration |
 |--------------------------------------|--------------------------|